TRAINING FOAM TREATMENT

-For fire training and simulation treatment GWT have experience in the recovery of Kerosene and Avtur with the treating of carbonisation materials.
+For fire training and accident simulation, training foam mixed with kerosene or diesel fuel is often used.
+The Training Foam has expansion characteristics similar to Aqueous Film Forming Foam (AFFF) concentrates but does not contain fluorochemicals.
+Geyser Water Treatment have experience in the recovery of Kerosene and Avtur with the treating of carbonisation materials.

-The alternative is to clean up the foam and oil waste suitable for depositing to drain.
-This needs to meet the clients consent agreement with the local authority
+The alternative would be to clean up the foam and oil waste to render it suitable for depositing into a drain.
+But this needs to meet the client's consent agreement with the local authority.